Dual Diagnosis Treatment Middletown, CT

 Services provided:

-• Treatment for teenagers, co-occurring addiction and mental health treatment and military families
+• Co-occurring addiction and mental health treatment, military families and rehab for teens

-• Residential rehab, one year inpatient rehab and 30 day inpatient rehab
+• Short-term residential treatment, long-term rehab and 90 day inpatient rehab

 Rushford At Stonegate - 6.1 miles from Middletown, CT

-Rushford At Stonegate is a dual-diagnosis treatment center in Durham, Connecticut that provides treatment services for substance use and mental health disorders that include psychotic disorders as well as paranoid personality disorder.
+Rushford At Stonegate is a dual diagnosis treatment center in Durham, Connecticut that offers treatment services for drug or alcohol use and mental health disorders that include BPD as well as antisocial personality disorder.

 Address: 459 Wallingford Road, Durham, CT 06422 in Middlesex County